The True Moe Norman golf swing and How Clubs fit into the Single Plane Golf Swing Theory, Anatomy and a Simple Understanding

 When you look at the clubshaft and spine alignment of Moe’s address position you must take into consideration not only the fact that the trail arm aligns with the club shaft but that this alignment has a relationship to the spine.
 This relationship is significant.
 Moe even referred to this relationship when he said “I swing the club underneath me like a pendulum”.
 Click HERE for a detailed picture.

 It only makes sense, based on my earlier anatomy lesson; correct arm movement will result in correct club movement.
-To achieve Moe’s feeling and this correct club movement, you absolutely must have correct spine and clubshaft alignment for one main reason; the trail shoulder must be moving parallel to the plane of the clubshaft.
+To achieve Moe’s feeling and this correct club movement, you absolutely must have a correct spine and clubshaft alignment for one main reason; the trail shoulder must be moving parallel to the plane of the clubshaft.
 If you stand too tall, you can not achieve the proper movement of the trail arm, trail shoulder and clubshaft.

 Looking at Moe’s relationship, you see that his spine was tilted between 40 and 50 degrees from standing.
-This spine tilt forward achieved the correct right shoulder plane and in doing so, also achieved the correct club length.
+This spine tilts forward achieved the correct right shoulder plane and in doing so, also achieved the correct club length.

 In other words, Moe did not ever change this relationship of club shaft to spine relationship.
 If the club was too long or too upright for Moe, he moved his hands down or “choked down” on the golf club to maintain the correct club shaft/spine relationship.